-As a cognitive scientist dedicated to applied research, I study the linguistic, cognitive, and social development of children from various sociocultural backgrounds, and how that development shapes and is shaped by their school-based learning.
-Primarily I focus on bilingual students' academic experiences and outcomes, given the distinctive profile of language and cognition that they present and, more practically, the pressing need for our nation's schools to encourage their academic development in light of that profile.
-My research addresses two large questions:
+As an applied developmental scientist, I study the linguistic, cognitive, and social development of children from various sociocultural backgrounds, and how that development shapes and is shaped by their school-based learning.
+I am especially interested in cultivating the development of academically-relevant capacities that are revealed in diverse learning contexts.

-I currently approach these questions using qualitative and quantitative student data in addition to investigating issues in applied psycholinguistics / developmental psychology that intersect with them—click here to learn more.
+I currently approach these questions using mixed methods research techniques (qualitative and quantitative analyses of student data), in addition to investigating issues in intervention/design-based implementation research, applied psycholinguistics, and developmental psychology that intersect with them—click here to learn more.